-A disturbing conversation with statewide colleagues led to the unfortunate conclusion that some hiring authorities are still overlooking “active” job candidates and only considering “passive” candidates.
+A disturbing conversation with statewide colleagues revealed that some hiring authorities are still overlooking “active” job candidates and only considering “passive” candidates.
 I thought employers were getting past this malarkey and letting go of the idea that only passive candidates are best.
 Apparently not.

-Do you remember that back in 2011 when some companies shamefully admitted to not hiring active job seekers?
-A search on this topic might reveal an infamous article from the Business Insider, 72 companies that might not hire you unless you already have a job, supporting this fact.
+Do you remember way back in 2011 when some employers shamefully admitted to not hiring active job seekers?
+I performed a search on this topic and found the infamous article from the Business Insider, 72 companies that might not hire you unless you already have a job, supporting this fact.

-There is something inherently wrong with companies refusing to hire people who are out of work for one year, six months, and even three months.
+There is something inherently wrong with employers refusing to hire people who are out of work for one year, six months, and even three months.
 It is especially heinous if employers are still carrying out this practice during COVID-19.

-1. It is often beyond a person’s control when they’re terminated.
+1. It is often beyond a person’s control when they’re laid off.
 CNBC announced in 2015 that Kraft Food was going to lay off 2,600 people.
 All very capable and diligent employees, they were not terminated due to poor performance.
-They were terminated because the company failed.
+They were terminated because the employer failed.

-Other large companies in my part of the state, such as Philips Lighting and EMC, have laid off many skilled people.
-Again, losing their jobs had nothing to do with their performance.
+Other large employers in my part of the state, such as Philips Lighting and EMC, and Keurig Dr. Pepper have laid off many skilled people.
+Again, employees losing their jobs had nothing to do with their performance.
 Yet somehow employers overlook the fact that victims of major layoffs are unworthy of consideration.

 2. The unemployed cannot be accused of not wanting to work.
 In fact, getting back to work is their motivating factor in life.
 Employers should see this as an opportunity to hire hungry qualified active job seekers.

-According to a poll taken for an Indeed.com article, “VPs say active candidates have better motivational drive than passive candidates.
+According to a poll taken for a 2015 Indeed.com article, still applies: “VPs say active candidates have better motivational drive than passive candidates.
 When a candidate shows interest and applies in a job, they’re more likely to be invested in the role and have a higher chance at succeeding.”

-3. A good number of active job seekers don’t know the first thing about landing a job, have no idea how to conduct a job search.
+3. Good job candidates shouldn’t be blamed for inadequate job-searching.
 I can’t tell you how many times I’ve listen to job seekers say they’ve sent out hundreds of resumes, using Indeed.com, Monster.com, Dice.com—and other job boards—without getting any love.

 The sad fact is that they know the best ways to conduct their job search, but they can’t bring themselves to network, use LinkedIn properly, contact their alumni association, enlist the help of recruiters, and basically get out of their house.
 They do what’s easy, not what’s right.